In This Article

 GRAYL Ultralight costs around the high sixties on Amazon, while LifeStraw Go costs less than half than that.
 So, if pricing is important to you, the GRAYL Ultralight is not my recommendation.

 All other features are basically the same, and I would personally go for the LifeStraw Go Water Filter Bottle.
-Enjoying the content?
-Consider following our new social media accounts!

 - For every LifeStraw Go purchased, a child in need receives safe drinking water